n33t1/n33t1.github.io/_posts/2018-10-31-graph-algrorithms.md

 ### <a name="a1"></a>Graph Terminology
   * Vertices(V): Objects in a graph.
 Also known as node.

-  * Edges(E): A set of paris of vertices.
+  * Edges(E): A set of pairs of vertices.
 In a weighted graph, each edge is assigned a weight.
 A graph is directed if the edges can be traversed in one direction only.

   * Graph: A pair of sets (V, E).

   * Path: A walk is a sequence of edges, where each successive pair of edges shares one vertex.
 A walk if it visits each vertex at most once.
 The length of a path is the number of edges in it.

-  *Simple Graph: Loops are edges from a vertex to itself.
+  * Simple Graph: Loops are edges from a vertex to itself.
 Parallel Edges are multiple edges with the same endpoints.
 Simple graphs are Graphs without loops and parallel edges.
-Multigraphs are Non-simple graphs.
+Multi-graphs are Non-simple graphs.

   * Neighbor: If there is an edge connects vertices {u, v}, u and v are neighbors.
 A graph is regular if the degree of every node is a constant d.
 A graph is complete if the degree of every node is n−1, i.e., the graph contains all possible edges between the nodes.